fmargall/pyzwoasi/README.md

 - [ ] Add Linux support
 - [ ] Add Android support
 - [ ] Add more precise error handling
+- [ ] Add missing functions from the ZWO ASI SDK

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.